Andrew2011-00/Python-Learning/hyperskill-projects/CornerShopCalc-with-Python-3/REAMDE.md

 Because of that, it felt very easy and straightforward, but it was still a nice reminder of how much I've learned.
 It also gave me a chance to appreciate the basics again and see how comfortable I’ve become with writing simple Python programs without overthinking them.

 ---
-Feel free to explore the code and play with it — or build your own chatbot using the same structure and logic!
+Feel free to explore the code and play with it.